skius/stringlang/README.md

 ## Syntax

-The following code block contains a simple (and not 100% correct, see Notes section below the block) overview of what constitutes a `StringLang` source file.
+The following code block contains a simple (and not 100% correct, see Caveats section below the block) overview of what constitutes a `StringLang` source file.
 The complete grammar can be found in `lang.bnf`.

 ```